How to Handle Online sales Tax (Don’t Get Audited!)

 Recent Legislative Changes

-Nexus is the linchpin of online sales tax.
-It’s the connection that establishes your obligation to collect and remit sales tax in a particular state.
+Nexus is the linchpin of online sales tax—you know, that one connection that flips the switch on your obligation to collect and remit in a specific state.
+Get this right now, and you’re not scrambling later when your online hustle hits that threshold.

 Economic Nexus vs. Physical Nexus